willxxy/willxxy.github.io/first.md

 <img src="/png/fish to human.jpeg" style="height: 100; width:300px; display: block; margin: 0 auto"/>

 Assuming the theory of evolution is true, we can all uniformly marvel at the asymptotic growth of humanity.
 We have come a long way from single celled organisms my friends.
-I truly believe that occasionally thinking about first principles of existence can be a humbling and mature experience.
+Occasionally thinking about first principles of existence can be a humbling and mature experience.

+Well, this is all to say that, similar to love, life's depth is limitless.
+Every piece of knowledge acquired has come from a snowball of history and existence.
+We are who we are today due to what has come before.
+I want to take this blog post to acknowledge this fact and strive for a greater appreciation for the present.
+I also want to end by thanking you.
+Thank you for reading this and thank you for being you.

+Well, See Ya!